- A visit to one of the largest botanical gardens in the world is a perfect break from London's crowds and tubes

 - 13 & 14 May: Some paths may be closed for plant maintenance

-- Kew Palace, the Royal Kitchens, Queen Charlotte’s Cottage and the Pagoda are closed for the winter, and will reopen on 4 April 2019
+- Kew Palace, Queen Charlotte’s Cottage and the Pagoda are open for the summer, but will close on 30 September 2019

 - During adverse weather conditions we may need to close the upper level of The Hive